 Applied Mathematics

-From its inception, one of the aims set out for the present Division of Mathematical Sciences was that it ought to transcend the traditional division of mathematics into algebra, geometry and analysis and that, on the contrary, it should incorporate those three areas into a larger field of mathematical interest, which can be called the mathematical sciences.
-The way this endeavour was conceived at the outset, was to "treat the study of mathematical models for various phenomena as well as the mathematical construction of such models as a whole", the mathematical investigation of which would then be the focus of future research.
+From its inception, one of the aims set out for the present Division of Mathematical Sciences was that it ought to transcend the traditional division of mathematics into algebra, geometry and analysis and, on the contrary, that it should incorporate those three areas into a larger field of mathematical interest which can be called the mathematical sciences.
+The way this endeavour was conceived was to "treat the study of mathematical models for various phenomena, as well as the mathematical construction of such models as a whole", the mathematical investigation of which would then be the focus of future research.
+As this goal can surely not be met by applying only established mathematics, the development of new mathematical theories adapted to such problems also becomes a major goal in itself.
+The members of the applied mathematics section strive to embody this idea but as its multifaceted nature renders any attempt at general theory futile, their research activities can best be grouped into four broad themes:

 - Modelling and analysis of natural and sociological phenomena; important research themes include: the mathematics of nonlinear phenomena, nonlinear dynamics, nonlinear wave theory, computational mechanics, mathematical biology and demography, and mathematics of fluid phenomena.